cs50nestm/cs50labs/booleans/README.md

 ## What are Boolean Expressions?

 You've most likely already used boolean expressions in Scratch.
 These are expressions that tell us if something is true of false.
+For instance, `x < 10` evaluates to either true of false, depending on the value of x.

 {% next %}